supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 14. Close Microsoft Edge.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 **Results**: After completing this exercise, you will have successfully configured Azure AD Connect to synchronize identity from Active Directory Domain Services to Azure Active Directory.